lankydan/lankydanblog-jamstack/content/blog/2021/kotlin/bakwards-compatibility-of-default-arguments/index.md

 But, and a big but 😏, the existing code will __only__ continue to work if it is __recompiled__.

 Now, this is ok in a lot of situations.
 Suppose you are using a library or framework and you update them.
 In that case, you will most likely recompile your project as your application is what starts everything and therefore cannot benefit from the updates without a rebuild.

-However, if you are using something that resembles a platform that runs your application rather than the other way around, then it should still work without recompilation.
+However, if you are building something that resembles a platform that runs application code written by other developers, then these applications should continue to work without recompilation.
 A platform should evolve without breaking everything using it, assuming it's not a major version update.
 This is where the inner workings of Kotlin's default arguments unravel.

 > An analogy for this is, when your operating system updates, you don't want to also update every application on your machine.
 Instead, you want them to continue working as they were with the possibility of updating to benefit from any specific improvements.